rdfostrich/article-jws2018-ostrich/content/evaluation.md

 The results from previous section show that the OSTRICH query evaluation efficiency is faster than all Jena-based approaches, mostly faster than HDT-CB, and mostly slower than HDT-IC.
+VM queries in OSTRICH are always slower than HDT-IC, because HDT can very efficiently query a single materialized snapshot in this case, while OSTRICH requires more operations for materializing.
+VM queries in OSTRICH are however always faster than HDT-CB, because the latter has to reconstruct complete delta chains, while OSTRICH only has to reconstruct a single delta relative to the snapshot.
+For DM queries, OSTRICH is slower or comparable to HDT-IC, slower than HDT-CB for early version, but faster for later versions.
+This slowing down of HDT-CB for DM queries is again caused by reconstruction of delta chains.
+For VQ queries, OSTRICH outperforms all other approaches for datasets with larger amounts of versions.
+For BEAR-A, which contains only 10 versions in our case, the HDT-based approaches are slightly faster because only a small amount of versions need to be iterated.

+#### Offsets

+One of our initial requirements was to design a system that allows efficient offsetting of VM, DM and VQ result streams.
+As shown in last section, for both VM and VQ queries, the lookup times for various offsets remain approximately constant.
+For VM queries, this can fluctuate slightly for certain offsets due to the loop section inside the VM algorithm for determining the starting position inside the snapshot and deletion tree.
+For DM queries, we do however observe an increase in lookup times for larger offsets.
+That is because the current DM algorithm naively offsets these streams by simply iterating over the stream until a number of elements equal to the desired offset have been consumed.
+Furthermore, other IC and TB approaches outperform OSTRICH's DM result stream offsetting.
+This introduces a new point of improvement for future work, seeing whether or not OSTRICH would allow more efficient DM offsets by adjusting either the algorithm or the storage format.

+#### Hypotheses

 In all cases, OSTRICH lookup times remain constant independent of version for VM and DM queries, which is why we *accept* our [first hypothesis](#hypothesis-qualitative-querying).
 For VM queries, OSTRICH is consistently slower than HDT-IC, and faster than HDT-CB.